ramosrenzo/COVID-LLM/README.md

 # Assessing LLMs to Improve the Prediction of COVID-19 Status Using Microbiome Data
-Official website: <a href="https://ramosrenzo.github.io/COVID-LLM/">Assessing LLMs to Improve the Prediction of COVID-19 Status</a>
+Official website: <a href="https://ramosrenzo.github.io/COVID-LLM/">Assessing LLMs to Improve the Prediction of COVID-19 Status Using Microbiome Data</a>

 We evaluated the performance of four large language models (LLMs)—DNABERT, DNABERT-2, GROVER and AAM—in predicting COVID-19 status from microbiome data.
 These four models were chosen for their